 Another flower variation you can make is to create your flower shape, then duplicate the shape.
 Hold down the shift key when decreasing the size of the shape to keep the aspect ratio intact and place it inside the original shape.
 Change the color of the duplicate shape's fill.

 Repeat the last step a couple more times to repeat this effect within the flower.
 You can select the shapes you just created and duplicate them to create more flowers with this fun appearance.
-Another flower was added to the image below by creating a 4 point star.

 Play around with countless combinations to create fun vector flowers!